Sweden: Media

 The public broadcasting companies held a monopoly on radio and television for a long time in Sweden.
 Licence-funded radio broadcasts started in 1925.
 A second radio network was started in 1954, and a third opened 1962, in response to pirate radio stations.
 Non-profit community radio was allowed in 1979 and in 1993 commercial local radio started.

 The licence-funded television service was officially launched in 1956.
 A second channel, TV2, was launched in 1969.
 These two channels (operated by Sveriges Television since the late 1970s) held a monopoly until the 1980s when cable and satellite television became available.
 The first Swedish-language satellite service was TV3 which started broadcasting from London in 1987.
 It was followed by Kanal 5 in 1989 (then known as Nordic Channel) and TV4 in 1990.

-In 1991 the government announced it would begin taking applications from private television companies wishing to broadcast on the terrestrial network.
-TV4, which had previously been broadcasting via satellite, was granted a permit and began its terrestrial broadcasts in 1992, becoming the first private channel to broadcast television content from within the country.
+TV4 began its terrestrial broadcasts in 1992, becoming the first private channel to broadcast television content from within the country.

 Around half the population are connected to cable television.
-Digital terrestrial television in Sweden started in 1999 and the last analogue terrestrial broadcasts were terminated in 2007.
+Digital terrestrial television in Sweden started in 1999.